How to become a naval architect

 - a university course

-Most naval architects have a degree or postgraduate qualification that is recognised by the Royal Institution of Naval Architects.
+Most naval architects have a degree or postgraduate qualification.
 This would usually be an engineering subject like:

 - naval architecture

 You may be able to get onto a degree course if you've got qualifications from working as an engineering technician.

 Degree courses that offer practical work experience through a year in industry, summer placements or internships may give you an advantage.
 Your university careers service can help you find suitable opportunities.

 - 2 or 3 A levels, or equivalent, including maths and physics

 You can join the Royal Institution of Naval Architects for professional recognition, training opportunities and to make industry contacts.